ast-hugger/fabulae/text/romulus-en.md

 “Beware, young man,” the soldier warned.
 “The storm often conceals the truth, and dangers lurk in the shadows.
 Be cautious.”

-Crispus, connecting his thoughts to the garment, responded, “Let us proceed to the purple cloth, and perhaps the truth will reveal itself.”

 ## Chapter V: The Purple Cloth

 Crispus, gazing intently at the fragment of purple cloth, slowly furrowed his brow.
 “This was certainly part of Romulus’s garment,” he said gravely, “but the question now is: how did it end up in this place?”
 Looking around as if piecing something together, he added, “Fabricius, a wise and distinguished senator, is often skilled at unraveling delicate political matters.
 It wouldn’t be surprising if he had learned something about these events, even about this so-called miracle.
 Shouldn’t we question him?”